geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 ##### **Chenyu** [[00:13:39](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=819)]
 Yeah, so I think we can talk about that in the later Tensor Core stuff.
-I think this is definitely...
+I think this is definitely..
 Oh, sorry, go ahead.

 ##### **Geohot** [[00:13:50](https://www.youtube.com/watch?v=Wf9mQ0vVcHQ&t=830)]
 Is it good with float32?